platipodium/mossco-code/doc/reference_manual/src/mainpage.md

   - the SandMudBedModule from the OpenEarthTools (<http://www.openearth.nl>).

 MOSSCO is mainly developed on Ubuntu Linux workstations.

 # Obtaining and installing MOSSCO

 MOSSCO is distributed *only* as source code.
 There is no binary package available that we distribute.

 @section obtain How to obtain the source code

-While the public web site with documentation on the MOSSCO project is hosted at <http://www.mossco.de>, the software, blog, and bug tracker is hosted on <http://sf.net/p/mossco> .
+While the public web site with documentation on the MOSSCO project is hosted at <http://www.mossco.de>, the software, blog, and bug tracker is hosted on <http://sf.net/p/mossco>.
 To obtain the code, change to the `git` tab at that site, or follow this link <http://www.sf.net/p/mossco/code>.

 The web site interface could look as follows (depending on your browser):

 ![Screenshot of using sourceforge](../../img/sf_git_screenshot.png "Screenshot of using sourceforge")

-Choose a local directory `$MOSSCO_DIR`, where you would like the mossco code to reside;  you should make this an environment variable.
+Choose a local directory `$MOSSCO_DIR`, where you would like the mossco code to reside;  you must declare this as an environment variable, as our build system depends on the correct setting of `$MOSSCO_DIR`.

 		export MOSSCO_DIR=$HOME/some/local/directory # for bash users
 		setenv MOSSCO_DIR $HOME/some/local/directory # for csh users

 The code is available via `git` for read-only access.
 If you don't have  `git`, you can download and install a suitable version from <http://git-scm.com>.

 	git clone git://git.code.sf.net/p/mossco/code $MOSSCO_DIR